 Staying overnight allows for plenty of soaking opportunities (a soak upon arrival, a late night soak before bed, and an early morning soak before heading out – sounds good to me!).
 There are no actual campsites here, but people have built up fire pits in the best spots to pitch your tent.
 There are no bathrooms or garbage cans either, so if you do visit the Carson River Hot Springs via the Carson River, Highway 395, or Markleeville, enjoy it!
 But please be respectful of this beautiful place and pack everything that you brought with you back out.

-The link to the book I recommend above is an affiliate link.
-This means, if you were to put that book in your shopping cart from this blog, you would pay the same price, but I would get a small compensation.
-I only link to things that I stand behind.
-This book helped us discover new hot springs and guided us to them with all the useful information we needed.
-It was an indispensable tool during our time in Nevada.
+*The link to the book I recommend above is an affiliate link.
+This means if you were to buy that book from this link, you would pay the same price, but I would get a small compensation.
+I only link to things that I highly recommend.
+This book helps us discover new hot springs and guides us to them with all the useful information we needed.